railt/carbon-extension/README.md

     some: String!
     createdAt(
         """
-        An argument that matches the date of the time difference.
-        If a `NULL` is passed (or the value is not passed), then the current time is taken.
-        """
-        diff: Carbon = null,

-        """
         An argument that provides a format of the given value that are contained in a CarbonFormat enumeration type.
         """